fthidln/Book-Recommendation-System/README.md

 * FP = False Positive (When the model incorrectly predicts a positive outcome)
 * FN = False Negative (When the model incorrectly predicts a negative outcome)
 ### Model Evaluation with Collaborative Filtering
 In the Collaborative Filtering model, RMSE (Root Mean Squared Error) is used to evaluate how accurately the model predicts continuous values by comparing predicted and actual values.
-RMSE helps assess the model's ability to predict user preferences.<br>
+RMSE helps assess the model's ability to predict user preferences.
+Root Mean Squared Error (RMSE) is a commonly used evaluation metric for measuring the accuracy of predictions in recommender systems [[ 4 ]](https://doi.org/10.1016/j.knosys.2015.12.025). <br>

 $$RMSE(y, x) = \sqrt{\frac{\sum_{i=0}^{N - 1} (y_i - x_i)^2}{N}}$$